Hive-Techware/Hive-Techware/README.md

-Hive Techware
+## Hive Techware
 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Hive Techware project build with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo